tylerlansky/test-automation-project/readme.md

 ### Description

-This is test automation project uses Geb, Spock and Gradle.
+This test automation project uses Geb, Spock and Gradle.
 The build is setup to work with Chrome browser.
 Have a look at the `build.gradle` and the `src/test/resources/GebConfig.groovy` files for configuration details.

 ### Usage